The importance of recycling wastewater

 The solution was a combination of The Delta Mobrey Undissolved Solids Sensor, the 433SD, designed specifically for sludge level detection in tanks, combined with the Delta Mobrey Control Unit, the MCU200 series.
 Together they provide a simple and cost-effective electronics system with LED indicators and outputs for alarm status.

 Alternatively we have our newly launched Ultrasonic range, these products have specific benefits in that they have no moving parts, corrosive resistant and maintenance free solution.
 These can be used for pump control, Tank mounting and wet wells.

 Click to view our Ultrasonic range or watch our wastewater webinar featuring these products.

-Download our free wastewater case study where we attended a water treatment plant to see how our instrumentation assists in the process of water management.
+Download our free wastewater webinar where we attended a water treatment plant to see how our instrumentation assists in the process of water management.